Clastify logo

 Specific latent heat is a material property: the energy needed to change the phase of 1 kg of a substance at constant temperature.

-There is no (\Delta T) in the latent heat equation because the temperature does not change.
-The two named values you must recognise are specific latent heat of fusion, used for melting or freezing, and specific latent heat of vaporization, used for boiling, evaporation or condensing.
+The latent heat equation has no ΔT\Delta T term because the temperature does not change.
+You need to recognise two named values: specific latent heat of fusion, for melting or freezing, and specific latent heat of vaporization, for boiling, evaporation or condensing.

 Calorimetry calculations are mostly bookkeeping.
-Use (Q=mc\Delta T) for parts of the system that warm or cool, use (Q=mL) for parts that change phase, then apply conservation of energy.
+Work out which parts of the system warm or cool with Q=mcΔTQ=mc\Delta T, which parts change phase with Q=mLQ=mL, then use conservation of energy.
 In an insulated system: energy transferred from hotter parts = energy transferred to colder parts and phase changes.

 Three routes for energy transfer